Luyckxxander/master-thesis-urban-cleanliness-gent/README.md

 Python notebook used for the analyses in the MSc thesis:

-> *"Measuring Urban Cleanliness with GeoAI: A Comparative Spatial Analysis of AI-Based Detection in Ghent"*
+> *"From Street View to Cleanliness Index:A Comparative Analysis of AI-Based and Traditional Measurements"*

 The repository contains code for the following thesis chapters: